 Our research group is equipped with various facilities and equipments and has access to multiple institutional resources:

-The Beddar Laboratory is a 300 sq. ft. space located within 50 m of clinical linear accelerators and brachytherapy treatment units at the ACB building on the main campus, enabling easy transport and access to the clinical environment.
+The Beddar Laboratory is a 300 sq. ft. space located within 50 m of clinical linear accelerators and brachytherapy treatment units at the Ambulatory Clinical Building (ACB) building on the main campus, enabling easy transport and access to the clinical environment.
 Other laboratory space near Beddar’s office is also available for light measurement experiments.
 This space is next to a research Co-60 AECL Limited Theratron machine for irradiation experiments.
 Additional laboratory space at the Proton Center is available for Beddar Lab projects.

 Light measurement equipment